ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |redirect|{{request-interact-callback-redirect}} of {{&SELF}}|
 |push|{{request-interact-callback-push}} of {{&SELF}}|

-## Interaction Hints {#IANA-interaction-hints}
+## GNAP Interaction Hints {#IANA-interaction-hints}

-This document defines a set of hints that a client instance can provide to the AS to facilitate interaction with the end user, for which IANA is asked to create and maintain a new registry titled "Interaction Hints".
+This document defines a set of hints that a client instance can provide to the AS to facilitate interaction with the end user, for which IANA is asked to create and maintain a new registry titled "GNAP Interaction Hints".
 Initial values for this registry are given in {{IANA-interaction-hints-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-interaction-hints-template}}.
 The DE is expected to ensure that all interaction hints clearly document the expected behaviors of the AS in response to the hint, and that an AS not processing the hint does not impede the operation of the AS or client instance.